jpbow/ai-messenger-bot/README.md

 3. Download the .zip file containing all of the files in this repository and extract them to a folder on your computer.

-4. Navigate to that folder in the terminal and install the npm dependencies as specified in package.json
+4. Navigate to that folder in the terminal and install the npm dependencies (which are listed in package.json).

     ```
     npm install